-The Company accounts for the Series D Warrants in accordance with the guidance in ASC 815 Derivatives and Hedging.
-As indicated above, the Company is not required under any circumstance to settle any Series D Warrant exercise for cash.
-The Company has therefore classified the value of the Series D Warrants as permanent equity.
+The Company has accounted for the Series D Warrants in accordance with the guidance in ASC 815 Derivatives and Hedging.
+The Company was not required under any circumstance to settle any Series D Warrant exercise for cash.
+The Company therefore classified the value of the Series D Warrants as permanent equity.